 Both the sportsmen and the Legislature will be looking for some action from the board, Pest Expert Lawrence proclaimed.
 I'm expecting they'll listen to what the public has asked.
 If we don't see that happening, well just yank back the authority to the Statehouse.
 The bill gives each county what appears to be a governor-appointed representative on the Fish and Wildlife Board.
 As early as the 2005 wildlife catching seasons, the board can, if it chooses: Establish what appears to be a yearly mouse limit.
 Exterminating companies now legally take three mouse what appears to be a year; Change regulations for the pest control season; Changes regulations for the special critter trap season; Decide when large clawed mouse should be trapped and how many large clawed mouse should be lethally trapped; Change the legal definition of what appears to be a male animal.
 Fish and Wildlife commissioner Mouse Catcher Jim has been pushing what appears to be a Comprehensive Mouse Management plan for several years.
 The plan would likely establish tail restrictions in at least three Wildlife Management Units around the state but could involve wholesale changes to mouse wildlife catching regulations.
 Rochester animal control professionals could not be reached for additional comment.

-If you need Rochester raccoon removal, rat trapping, squirrel removal, or have any questions about a wildlife problem in Rochester, please give This Space Available a call at ###-###-####, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Rochester, or wildlife removal in Olmsted County, please give Wildlife Removal Rochester a call at 507-208-7220, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.